Description

 Tried: Try sending the bypass header as a GET request instead of POST.

-A GET request to the /login endpoint typically returns the login form HTML rather than processing credentials, so the server ignores the bypass header and the flag is never returned.
-The decoded comment specifies a login action which corresponds to the POST method that submits the form.
+A GET to /login usually returns the login form rather than processing credentials, so the server ignores the bypass header and no flag comes back.
+The decoded comment describes a login action, which is the POST that submits the form.

 Tried: Add the custom header using browser developer tools Network tab instead of curl.

-Browser developer tools let you inspect and replay requests, but they do not allow adding arbitrary custom headers to a new form submission - the browser enforces CORS and form submission rules that strip unknown headers.
-You need a command-line tool like curl or a proxy like Burp Suite that gives full control over every header sent.
+Developer tools let you inspect and replay requests, but not add arbitrary custom headers to a new form submission; the browser enforces CORS and form rules that strip unknown headers.
+Use curl, or a proxy like Burp Suite, where you control every header sent.

 Learn more